 If you want to know how long affairs last, we must first establish what kind of affair it is.
 There are 3 different types of affairs.

-Limerence occurs when a person enters into a long-lasting affair characterized by a relationship and feeling “completely in love” with their affair partner.is discussed in more detail in other articles on the site (open and in new tabs for more information).
+Limerence occurs when a person enters into a long-lasting affair characterized by a relationship and feeling “completely in love” with their affair partner.
+Limerence is discussed in more detail in other articles on the site (open this one and this one in new tabs for more information).

 “I’ve heard that the only thing that will end limerence is time.
 Is that correct?”